MCMC sampling colourings and independent sets of G(n,d/n) near the uniqueness threshold: Introduction

-To be more specific, we use our weighting schema to assign weight to paths in $G(n,d/n)$.
-These weights allow distinguishing which vertices can be used for the boundaries of the blocks.
+For defining the blocks, we introduce, for a first time, a weighting schema for the paths of the underlying graph.
+Specifically, we use a weighting schema to assign weight to each path in $\G$.
+These weights allow to distinguish which vertices can be used for the boundaries of the blocks.
+These are every vertex that has all the paths emanating from it of small weight.
 We call such vertices {\em break-points}.
-A break point should have all the paths emanating from it of sufficiently small weight.
-It turns out that w.h.p. there is a plethora of break-points in $G(n,d/n)$.
+Typically, there is a plethora of break-points in $\G$.
 This allows creating small, simple structured blocks.

-Compared to \cite{mossel-colouring-gnp}, one could remark that our weighting schema allows a more specific characterization of the blocks.
-I.e. we have more information about the position of high degree vertices inside the blocks.
-Somehow, this allows better results from the path coupling analysis.
-Also, we should mention that our setting for path coupling analysis is closer to \cite{old-GnpSampling} rather than \cite{mossel-colouring-gnp}. \\ {\bf Non MCMC Sampling.} In the literature, there are approximate sampling algorithms for both colouring and hard-core model on $G(n,d/n)$ which do not use the MCMC approach.
-Usually their efficiency requirements are weaker than those for the MCMC ones.
-In practice, this means that we get efficiency guarantees for a wider range of the parameters $k$ and $\lambda$.
-However, the approximation guarantees we get for these algorithms are {\em weaker} than what we get for MCMC ones.

-In \cite{SwicthingRANCOL} the author of this work proposes an algorithm for approximate sampling $k$-colourings of $G(n,d/n)$ which has a notable performance in terms of minimum $k$, it requires $k\geq (2+\epsilon)d$.
-The error of the output is a vanishing function of the size of the graph $n$.
-Recently Sinclair, Srivastava and Yin in \cite{WeitzAvDeg} presented a non-MCMC algorithm for sampling from the hard core-model on $G(n,d/n)$ for $\lambda<e/d$.
-Essentially, \cite{WeitzAvDeg} improves (non trivially) on \cite{Weitz} for the case where the underlying graph has bounded connectivity\footnote{Typical instances of $G(n,d/n)$ are such graphs.}.
-For typical instances of $G(n,d/n)$, the algorithm requires $poly(n)\times poly(m)$ steps to return a sample within distance $1/m$ from the target distribution.

-\begin{remark} Given rapid mixing, the output of a MCMC algorithm is within distance $1/m$ from the target distribution in $\ln(m) \times poly(n)$ steps. \end{remark}
+Subsequently to our work, the use of weighting of paths found application for sampling-colouring of $G(n,d/n)$ using a non-MCMC approach.
+The work in \cite{FPRAUS} use essentially the same weighting schema as the one we introduce here, to propose a non Monte Carlo FPRAUS for approximate sample of colourings of $k\geq 3d$.

-{\bf Notation.} We use small letters of the greek alphabet to indicate colourings or independent sets, e.g. $\sigma$, $\tau$.
+\paragraph{Notation} Given some graph $G$, we let $V(G)$ and $E(G)$ denote the vertex sets and the edge set, respectively.
+We use small letters of the greek alphabet to indicate colourings or independent sets, e.g., $\sigma$, $\tau$.
 Also, by $\sigma(v)$ we indicate the assignment of the vertex $v$ under the configuration $\sigma$.
-For a vertex set $B$ we call {\em (outer) boundary} of $B$ the vertices outside $B$ which are adjacent to some vertex inside $B$.
+For a vertex set $B$ we define $\partial B$ to be the {\em (outer) boundary} of $B$, i.e.